Tave

 Tave (VSCO Workspace)

-Workflow automation is included on all plans -- no upsell.
+Workflow automation is included on all plans with no upsell.
 Tave provides pre-designed workflow templates built by photography industry professionals.
 Wedding, portrait, and event photographers can install ready-made workflows that trigger automated emails, questionnaires, reminders, and follow-ups based on booking events.
 Example: after a client books, automatically send the questionnaire; 7 days before the session, send a reminder; after delivery, send a thank-you and review request.

 The limitation: automation is photography-specific.
 The triggers and actions are structured around the booking lifecycle.
-There is no conditional branching based on client responses or behaviors -- every lead in a given workflow follows the same sequence.
+There is no conditional branching based on client responses or behaviors; every lead in a given workflow follows the same sequence.

 HoneyBook